-An attack map published by SurferToday confirmed that after the US, Australia is the second most active country for shark attacks.
+An attack map published by ISAF confirmed that after the US, Australia is the second most active country for shark attacks.

 However, while it may rank second for activity, Australia is the number one country for fatal attacks.

-Sharks are found in seas and coeans the world over, and despite the record number of attacks and incidents in the US and Australia, one of the most heavily shark-infested waters of the world are off the South African coast.
+Sharks are found in seas and oceans the world over, and despite the record number of attacks and incidents in the US and Australia, one of the most heavily shark-infested waters of the world is off the South African coast.

 Getaway reports that Gansbaai sees anywhere between 5 and 10 shark attacks per year.
 Sharks have become one of the key tourist attractions in the area.

-According to data gathered and published by the ISAF at the Florida Museum of Natural History, 2019 saw a drop in the total number of shark-related incidents.
+According to data gathered and published by the ISAF at the Florida Museum, 2019 saw a drop in the total number of shark-related incidents.
 Only 64 unprovoked bites were reported.